rdforrest/LoRa-TX-RX-Test-458MHz/README.md

 # LoRa-TX-RX-Test
-Very simple and basic software to enable testing of LoRa modulation system for model submarine use at 433 MHz.
-Only 4 channels and 4 times a second refresh rate used.
+Very simple and basic software to enable testing of LoRa modulation system for model submarine use at 434 MHz.
+This has NOT been tested in a model sub as yet because of the Covid lockdown.
+Only 4 channels and 4 times a second refresh rate used to provide a minimalistic control system.
+Has a failsafe which is activated after 10 seconds of no signal.
 Uses standard defaults for RadioLib:
 SX127x/RFM9x - LoRa modem
 Begin method: